 Figure 9.4 illustrates the performance of countries over two categories: policy framework and institutional capacity.
 In this figure, only Tunisia and UAE appear to perform well under both categories.
 These countries have better policy frameworks and relatively stronger institutional capacities, enabling better implementation of energy efficiency policies and measures.
-Jordan scores well under policy framework, but needs to improve its institutional capacity of the countries are still in the lower left quadrant.
+Jordan scores well under policy framework, but needs to improve its institutional capacity to ensure effective implementation of its policies.
+Majority of the countries are still in the lower left quadrant.
 This means that countries still need to improve their regulatory frameworks and strengthen their institutional capacities.